 However, the study did not directly address whether walking or running could benefit heart health and cardio.

-Studies have found that storing a lot of fat in the midsection is associated with the risk of diseases, such as heart disease and type 2 diabetes.
+Studies have found that storing a lot of fat in the midsection is

 Whether choosing walking or running, exercise can help a person reduce their belly fat.

 Walking and running help burn calories in the body, but they also help reduce belly fat, depending on the intensity of the exercise.